Griffith Land & Cattle Co.

 That address is the local Lowe's Store which is about 30-minutes from our place.

-There is also a Super Walmart and other stores on the other side of the street.
+There is also a Super Walmart, restaurants and other stores in the immediate vicinty.

 There is also an IHOP restaurant and nice Best Western